Nicholas U. Mayall: World War II

 After the United States entered World War II, Mayall accepted a position at the MIT Radiation Laboratory in Cambridge, Massachusetts to work on radar development.
 He began his work early in 1942 in Cambridge, which was the only time during his adult life that he resided outside California or Arizona.
-However, the climate of Massachusetts was unlike that of California, which he and his family were accustomed to, and in the middle of 1943 he arranged a transfer to the Pasadena Mt.
-Wilson Observatory offices.
+However, the climate of Massachusetts was unlike that of California, which he and his family were accustomed to, and in the middle of 1943 he arranged a transfer to the Pasadena Mount Wilson Observatory offices.
 Many wartime Office of Scientific Research and Development (OSRD) projects related to optics, aerial gunnery, aerial photography, and bombing tactics were already in progress there.
 Unhappy with the management of his project and feeling his talents were not being well used, he transferred again in February 1944 to Caltech to work on the development of large rockets.
 There he became an expert on high-speed photography, which was used to analyze rocket trajectories.
 In the spring of 1945, he was transferred to a secret atomic bomb project that also required high-speed photography.
 He visited Los Alamos twice, including once around the time of the Trinity test.
 By October 1, 1945, the war had ended and Mayall had returned to astronomical research at Lick.